SteveBeeblebrox/SHML/README.md

   * Formatting sequence: `!<key>:<value>`
   * Resulting HTML Tag: None
   * Example: `!title: My Article`
   * Notes: If a key already has a value, any new value is ignored.
+See the Templates formatting in the Miscellaneous section for more uses of properties.
   * Retrieval: To retrieve a specific property, pass the key to retrieve to `getProperty` on the parsing result.
 To get an iterable list of all discovered properties, call `getProperties` on the parsing result.
 Although it is slower that `getProperty`, you can use bracket notation to get the value of a key from the list of all properties.
 + Headers With Ids (Levels 1-6)
   * Formatting sequence: `<# repeated n times>[<id>]<text>` or `h<n>[<id>]:` as the first non-whitespace characters in a line where n is a number 1-6 inclusive and corresponds to the desired level header and id the the desired identifier